 Doctor and Nurse Consultant care

+We take turns in being duty clinician.
+Our availability has made us victims of our own success.
+A duty clinician may deal with over 100 patient contacts each day.
 Before asking to speak with a nurse or GP, please consider if you could find the same information or advice elsewhere, for example the NHS Choices website, NHS111, your local pharmacy, dentist or optician.

 If you are calling because one of our doctors or nurses asked you to, please let the Care Navigator know.
 Where continuity of your care is important, we will try to ensure the same clinician returns your call.
 It is, however, important to understand that many of our staff work (often full-time) less than five days a week, and that urgent problems need to be assessed by our duty clinician.